Immigration Case Appeals

 Some individuals who have been ordered removed or deported from the U.S. can file Form I-212 and request that they be allowed to return to the U.S. despite their prior order of removal or deportation.
 The I-212 requires the right evidence and should be prepared carefully with legal counsel.
 Often the I-212 is filed in cases that also require other waivers.
 It is important to obtain a comprehensive evaluation of one’s immigration case before filing Form I-212 or other waiver applications.

-Contact the immigration attorneys of Becker & Lee LLP to learn more.
+Contact the immigration attorneys at Becker & Lee LLP to learn more.